Lovable-Leapmile/dhlapp/DEPLOYMENT.md

 ### Benefits of This Approach

-1. **Environment Agnostic**: Works in local development and production
+1. **Environment Strictness**: Forces proper environment configuration
-2. **Fallback Protection**: Continues working even if environment variables are missing
+2. **No Hidden Defaults**: No unexpected behavior from fallback URLs
-3. **Centralized Configuration**: Easy to manage and update API endpoints
+3. **Fail Fast**: Application crashes immediately if configuration is missing
-4. **Type Safety**: Better TypeScript support with utility functions
+4. **Clear Requirements**: Obvious what environment variables are needed
-5. **Consistency**: All API calls use the same URL construction logic
+5. **Type Safety**: Better TypeScript support with utility functions